Tax Credits

 Tax credits differ from tax deductions in that the value of the tax credit is not affected by the taxpayer's marginal tax bracket.

-Consider the 3 taxpayers listed in the table below, with the following tax brackets:
+Consider the 3 taxpayers listed in the table below, with these tax brackets:

 Ava and Paul itemize their deductions while Emma claims the standard deduction.
 They each make a $1,000 expenditure, for which the tax savings of a 20% tax credit, a tax deduction of $1,000, and an itemized tax deduction are compared for each taxpayer.